Hamoon1987/meshConfidence/README.md

 # SPINH
-1- Go to server creat a folder SPINH
+1- Go to server create a folder SPINH
 2- Copy the dockerfile
 3- Build the docker image based on the dockerfile: docker image build -t my_spinh .
 4- Run the container from the image: docker container run -d -it --gpus all --name my_spinh spinh